sdiehl/gevent-tutorial/tutorial.md

 </code>
 </pre>

-<p>A extension of the Event object is the AsyncResult which
-allows you to send a value along with the wakeup call.
-This is sometimes called a future or a deferred, since it holds a reference to a future value that can be set on an arbitrary time schedule.</p>
+A extension of the Event object is the AsyncResult which allows you to send a value along with the wakeup call.
+This is sometimes called a future or a deferred, since it holds a reference to a future value that can be set on an arbitrary time schedule.

 <pre>
 <code class="python">import gevent
 from gevent.event import AsyncResult